Dreaming About Pregnancy? Here's What It Could Mean

 Along those same lines, to give birth in the dream would symbolize a creative project coming to fruition.
 For example, Ellis tells mbg she had lots of pregnancy dreams when she was working on her book, A Clinician's Guide to Dream Therapy, and then dreamed of a birth process when the book was released.
 "So, being pregnant can mean full of something, gestating a creative product, or the advent of something new and life-affirming," she adds.

 If you dream that someone else is pregnant

 Ellis notes there's a range of possibilities if you're dreaming someone you know is pregnant but thinking back to the creativity theme, "It could mean you are involved in a creative process but that someone else is carrying the load, taking the credit, or doing something creative that you might be wanting for yourself."
 In this case, pay attention to who the specific person is and the nature of your relationship with them.

 If you dream that a stranger is pregnant

 If you're dreaming of a pregnant stranger, perhaps even witnessing a birth, it could mean that you are "dissociated in some way from your own creative process," Ellis says.
 Maybe you having a creative endeavor you're not following up on, you're feeling uninspired, or you feel unable to start a project you feel called to.

-5. If you're dreaming of having pregnancy symptoms.
+If you dream of having pregnancy symptoms

 If your creation process is a little bumpy, this can show up in your dreams as morning sickness or another illness in pregnancy, Ellis says.
 "I have seen people have dreams like this when they are subverting their desire for creative expression."
 In this case, think about what roadblocks you're facing and how (or whether) you're dealing with them.